U.S. slaps sanctions on China state oil trader over Iran

 "The sanctions announced today are an important step toward that goal, as they target the individual companies that help Iran evade these efforts," the statement said.

-The sanction bar all three companies from receiving U.S. export licenses, U.S. Export Import Bank financing or loans over $10 million from U.S. financial institutions, the department said, stressing that the sanctions apply only to the companies and not to their governments or countries.
+The sanction bar all three companies from receiving U.S. export licenses, U.S. Export Import Bank financing or loans over $10 million (6.5 million pound) from U.S. financial institutions, the department said, stressing that the sanctions apply only to the companies and not to their governments or countries.

 A Zhenrong spokeswoman and China's Foreign Ministry both said they had no immediate comment.